mdm508/mdm508.github.io/content/post/word-crimes.md

     crime="If it was me, I would have called sooner." correction="If it were me, I would have called sooner."
 >}}
+When is it correct to say “If it was me”?
+It's correct when you want to describe a real past situation you’re unsure about, as in “If it was me you heard on the stairs last night, I was just getting some water.”
+In this case, you are reasoning about a scenario that actually happened, so “was” is appropriate.
+Contrast that with “If it were me on the stairs, you would have heard something like the sound of stampeding elephants,” which is an imagined scenario that might occur but did not actually happen, hence the use of “were” instead of “was.”

 {{< wordcrime
     crime="Me and Michael go to the store on Tuesdays."